 “Marguerite’s fork hung suspended in mid-air.
-It was only a life-time of good manners that kept her jaw from dropping.
+Only a life-time of good manners kept her jaw from dropping.
 She couldn’t remember the last time she’d encountered such podsnappery.
 Not on a first date, at any rate.
-She might have remained in that stupor well beyond the bounds of good manners had not the food on her fork decided it had enough suspense and jumped.”
+She might have remained in that stupor well beyond the bounds of good manners had not the cauliflower on her fork decided it could endure no more suspense.
+It jumped.”

 NB Aberuncate has not–to the best of my knowledge–ever been a word of the day for the OED, but I couldn’t resist using it as it is one of those highly satisfying words that–like its synonym extirpate–does most ably “suit the action to the word, the word to the action”.